• Skip to primary navigation

 Calories:254kcal

-Set it and forget it, easy and hearty crock pot vegetarian chili recipe is nourishing and flavor packed!
+Set it and forget it, crock pot vegetarian chili recipe is hearty and flavor packed!
 This vegan and vegetarian chili recipe is make ahead ready and freezer friendly.
-This recipe is vegetarian, vegan and easily gluten free.

 Use soaked or unsoaked beans in this recipe – if using soaked, reduce the water by about 1/2 a cup.
 Be sure to check your crock pot manufactures owners manual regarding cook time for beans. **See FDA's Advisory Warning about cooking raw kidney beans in the slow cooker.